Audubon Zoo: Louisiana Swamp

 This exhibit is primarily outdoors, housing many samples of animals native to southern Louisiana.
 These include American black bears, cougars, bobcats, red foxes, North American river otters, nutria, raccoons, various fish and snakes, blue crabs, alligator snapping turtles and American alligators of both normal pigmentation and the leucistic variety.

 After Hurricane Katrina, it was thematically decorated to mimic the scenes seen around the city.
 There was a small Katrina refrigerator taped up outside of the front door, a blue tarp stretched over the roof, and a marking that indicated no casualties were found in it, rather, that the eight alligators that inhabit it were fed with the notion of the number 8 and "Gators Fed".

 Reptile Encounter

 One of the newer and more famous residents of the Reptile Encounter exhibit is the Komodo dragon.
 Many other animals are also housed here, including the panther chameleon, Gila monster, false gharial, green anaconda, gaboon viper and quite a few other reptiles and amphibians.

 Sea Lion Theater

 California sea lions live in a large lagoon.
-Two females named Ayah and Jolee arrived at the zoo in 2017 from the Marine Mammal Care Centre Los Angeles.
-Both were found stranded and were rescued; Jolee was suffering from cataracts and flipper abrasions and Ayah had a small caliber bullet in her brain, resulting in the loss of her left eye.
+Two females named Ayah and Jolee arrived at the zoo in 2017 from the Marine Mammal Care Center Los Angeles.
+Both were found stranded and were rescued; Jolee was suffering from cataracts and flipper abrasions and Ayah had a small-caliber bullet in her brain, resulting in the loss of her left eye.